SegoCode/AutoWall/README.md

 - AutoWall will stop automatically when you play games.
 - [Configure live wallpaper performance.](#configure-performance)

+(1.9+)
+- AutoWall videos will stop when wallpaper is not visible (even if not playing any games).

 ## Web wallpaper
  Set any web to wallpaper, copy url and paste on text field, also Youtube videos.